harrysch/CreateSymLink/README.md

 The Mac Finder-Menu supports creating Mac-Aliases, Create SymLink makes an unix links: "Name.link"

-CreateSymLink handles spaces or pecial characters
+CreateSymLink handles spaces or special characters

 CreateSymLink works also with write-protected directories - the link will be created in Users Desktop-Folder